Sometimes life has to be valued: at work, on a date, an interview, a conversation whose theme we do not control …

-In short, narcissism is self-esteem that is maximal; the excessive admiration that you feel for your physical appearance, qualities or gifts.
+In short, narcissism is maximal self-esteem; the excessive admiration that you feel for your physical appearance, qualities or gifts.

 Self-centredness, related to the above although not precisely the same, is the paranoia of the narcissist;

 The admiration that you feel for yourself is such that you think that you are the centre of attention and concern of other people.

 These two psychological phenomena seem to describe what happens to many people.
-Still, for those unfamiliar with the subject, it is good to emphasise the differences between narcissism and self-esteem.
+Still, for those unfamiliar with the subject, it is good to emphasize the differences between narcissism and self-esteem.

 The difference between narcissism and self-esteem is that the first implies the denial of the value of others, which are reduced to mere providers of attention and fame.

 On the other hand, our self-confidence makes us feel good about ourselves as beings integrated into a society full of perfectly able people.

 But … does the passage of time not change our self-esteem into narcissism by using new technologies?